rosszurowski/rosszurowski.com/src/content/log/2018-small-seasons-long-calendars/index.md

 On one hand, it's nice to have a calendar so explicitly based on the surrounding environment; you’re encouraged to look up and notice what's different today, that the crickets are no longer chirping and that time has gone by.

 But it also better matches my own ebb and flow of interest, attention, and general mental headspace.
-Two weeks of deep work on something is a healthy amount before wanting to move on to a different aspect, or a new project all together.
+Two weeks of deep focus on something is a healthy amount before I want to move on to a different aspect, or a new project all together.

 ### And Beyond

 Sekki, phases, and the long calendar are just a few examples of more human and purposeful calendaring systems.
 Heck, even [a seasonal vegetable chart](https://cuesa.org/eat-seasonally/charts/vegetables) for an area is an unexpectedly useful time-keeping tool.
-Why can't your calendar be a tool to help you decide when to make a minestrone soup, oxtail stew, or a pico de gallo?
+Why shouldn't your calendar help you decide when to make a minestrone soup, oxtail stew, or a pico de gallo?

 You can imagine some bigger questions along the same train of thought:

 - How can calendars inspire or inform daily living?
-- What does a community calendar look like?
-How can it afford community action and collective identity?
+- What does a communal calendar look like?
+How can it afford community action and a sense of collective identity?
 - How can calendars encourage thinking beyond our own lifespans?
 (Peter Bïlak's [100-year calendar](https://www.typotheque.com/posters/the_100-year_calendar) is an interesting example of this)

-Perhaps there's merit to new models and abstractions for breaking time down in different, more human ways.
-I'm personally interested in more conversation and links about this.[^3]
+Perhaps there's merit to new models and abstractions for chunking out time.
+I'm personally interested in more conversation and links about this.[^3] Especially in an era with such powerful means to represent time, finding novel and more meaningful timescales seems quite fruitful.

-Especially in an era with such powerful means to represent time, finding novel and meaningful ways of breaking it down seems quite fruitful.
+If nothing else, I'd love to notice the seasons passing a little more often.

 ### Further reading